-Azaleas are a shrub with beautiful flowers that range from purple to white.
-They’re a very popular plant to include in gardens or bordering walkways.
-Azaleas, while not the most difficult plant to care for, do have some particular needs.
-Figuring out when the best time to fertilize your azaleas is, how much fertilizer to use, and what kind of fertilizer to get can be a chore.
+If you’re wondering when do you fertilize azaleas, then this guide is for you!
+Figuring out when the best time to fertilize your azaleas is and what kind of fertilizer to get can be a chore.
 So let us do it for you!
-In this handy guide, we’ll lay out a few factors that go into determining the best time to fertilize your azaleas and include a few tips for picking out a good fertilizer.
+In this handy guide, we’ll lay out the factors that go into determining the best time to fertilize your azaleas and include a few tips for picking out a good fertilizer.

 All plants need the same basic nutrients, just in different amounts.
 Nitrogen, phosphorus, and potassium are the three nutrients needed in the largest amounts, while iron, boron, zinc, calcium, magnesium, sulfur, copper, manganese, and molybdenum are typically needed in smaller amounts, although they’re just as important.